 - Hat- It gets extremely hot here in the summer.
 A hat is a good way to insulate your head and keep your body heat under control.

 - Beach towel- I recommend using a Turkish beach towel to conserve space in your luggage.

 *Many places in Israel are considered holy sites.
 Here modest dress is required.

-For the ladies: Long sleeve shirt/dress past the elbows, no cleavage shown, not see through, and not tight.
-Skirt that reaches past the knees, again not too tight or see through.
+For the ladies: Long sleeve shirt/dress past the elbows, with no cleavage shown, not see-through, and not tight.
+A skirt that reaches past the knees, again not too tight or see-through.

-For the men: Kippah, shirt with sleeves (can be T-shirt).
+For the men: Kippah, a shirt with sleeves (can be a T-shirt).
 Shorts are okay, but they should not be too short or tight.